TotallyInformation/node-red-contrib-uibuilder/docs/front-end-build-snowpack.md

 See the general [Front-end Builds page](./front-end-builds.md) for background information on what a build step is and what tools you might want.

-This page covers the installation and configuraiton of the [Snowpack](https://www.snowpack.dev/) build tool to use with uibuilder.
+This page covers the installation and configuration of the [Snowpack](https://www.snowpack.dev/) build tool to use with uibuilder.

 **Important note**: This how-to may use the command-line.
 When it does, it is assuming that the starting folder is the root of your uibuilder project on your Node-RED server.
 For example, if you have a uibuilder node with